 This makes sense because online retailers have invested zillions of dollars on testing their buy pages.
-That's because shopping cart abandonment is their most serious problem
+That's because shopping cart abandonment is their most pressing problem

-Nonprofits, although getting better, have not tested their giving pages to the same extent.
-One place to start though is by studying those commercial sites and emulating their techniques.
+Nonprofits, although getting better, have not tested giving pages to the same extent.
+One place to start, though is by studying those commercial sites and emulating their techniques.

-Nielsen's research suggests that fixing even minor usability problems could increase donations by 10%.
+Nielsen's research suggests that fixing even minor usability problems could increase donations by 10 percent.

 5 Steps Your Nonprofit Can Take Today to Make Donating Online Easier